pycom/pycom-documentation/chapter/advance/cli.md

                         address to write to
   --contents CONTENTS   contents of the memory to write (base64)
  ```

-### write_remote
-This is an internal function used by the GUI update tool.
-This is not intended
-to be used by end users.

 ###  cb
 Read/Write config block (LPMAC, Sigfox PAC & ID, etc.).
 You can find the